migueldcdev/react-from-scratch/README.md

-Just wondering what it would take to create a React app from scratch from npm init
+I've been working with React for years now, and I realized that I'm always using project build tools.
+So, I was wondering what it would take to create a React app, totally from the ground up.

 ## COMMANDS